-SIP CLF log files will take up substantive amount of disk space depending on traffic volume at a processing entity and the amount of information being logged.
-As such, any organization using SIP CLF should establish operational procedures for file rollovers as appropriate to the needs of the organization.
+SIP CLF log files will take up substantial amount of disk space depending on traffic volume at a processing entity and the amount of information being logged.
+As such, any organization using SIP CLF should establish operational procedures for file rollovers and periodic retrieval of logs before rollover as appropriate to the needs of the organization.